owneraio/finp2p-tezos-adapter/specs/plan.md

 This is callable only by an administrator.
 This does not need a multi-signature scheme at first glance.

-**TODO**: group other updatable configuration information for the Proxy here.

 ### Update FA2 token for an asset